 As all of our readers so well know, we’re stubborn and determined and will try and try until we get it right.
 Why is it worth it to go through the angst of trying to get the wildlife in the camera’s lens for such a distant shot?

-Tom says its kind of like fishing.
+Tom says it’s like fishing.
 You sit.
 You wait.
 Nothing happens.
 Time passes slowly.
-Finally, you catch a fish, only to take a photo, carefully remove the hook from the fish’s mouth and toss it back in the lake, the river or the sea.
+Finally, you catch a fish, only to take a photo, carefully remove the hook from the fish’s mouth and toss it back in the lake, the river, or the sea.

 |Sugar cane burning at a distance.|

 Go figure.
 What’s with us humans?
 Why do we get such pleasure out of this?
-The only answer we can come up with it this: ANTICIPATION!
+The only answer we can come up with is this: ANTICIPATION!
 It’s a magical thing.

-As we say this word aloud, we’re reminded of Carly Simon’s famous song, found here.
-Yes, it’s anticipation that drives us to make the weekly run to Kruger, the almost daily drive in Marloth Park and to sit on the veranda when we’re not doing either and wait, morning, noon and night.
+We’re reminded of Carly Simon’s famous song, found here as we say this word aloud.
+Yes, it’s anticipation that drives us to make the weekly run to Kruger, the almost daily drive in Marloth Park, and to sit on the veranda when we’re not doing either and wait, morning, noon and night.

 |A bloat of hippos.|

-The funny thing about anticipation is one must occasionally experience “results” or in time, the interest would fade away.
+The funny thing about anticipation is that one must occasionally experience “results,” or the interest would fade away in time.
 Here, in South Africa, in this unusual place, we’re rewarded with results over and over again.